 Fergusson explains which healthy ingredients are the key to an effective mood boost, saying that “to make feel-good, happy chemicals known as neurotransmitters, we need to provide our body with the right building blocks.
 These come in the form of amino acids that are needed to make hormones including the mood-regulating inhibitory neurotransmitter serotonin – by far one of the most important brain chemicals for determining our mood and regulating our sleep.”

 Schenker adds that she finds it “shocking to see wholesome eating habits go out the window when we face a challenge in the day or a lull in a routine.
 This is when healthy eating is most important.
 We need to replace the short-lived highs we get from refined sugar and processed fat with healthy options and long-term shopping and eating habits.
 This starts with recognising the types of food that can provide nutritional and psychological benefits; those which are scientifically proven to balance your mood.”

-When it comes to getting the best mood boost from your diet, the experts’ advice is clear: ditch the chocolate and opt for seeds, vegetables and wholegrains.
+When it comes to getting the best mood boost from your diet, the experts’ advice is clear: ditch the chocolate (unless it’s the dark variety!) and opt for seeds, vegetables and wholegrains.

 To discover other ways to boost your mood, why not read some of our other posts by clicking on the links below: